You can write off vehicle expenses on your taxes for big savings. Here's what you need to know about getting a car deduction. ✓ Read our blog today!

 Third, you will want to figure out how much you need the car for your business.
 It's not like you can just get a brand new Mercedes, Lamborghini, or Ferrari after a few months and expect to be able to claim it as a write-off.
 If you already own a car, you can figure out how much it costs you to run that car each year.

-If you claim the car on your taxes, it is important to make sure that your business activities don't seem too over-the-top for what you would normally use the car for.
-You wouldn't want someone from the IRS knocking on your door because they thought you were trying to inflate your expense report.
+If you claim the car on your taxes, it is important to make sure that your business activities don't seem too over-the-top for what you would normally use the car for if you want to get a business car write-off.
+You wouldn't want someone from the IRS knocking on your door because they thought you were trying to inflate your expense report when writing off a car for business.

 The IRS allows you to write off many different types of expenses on your taxes, and a car is no exception.
 As a matter of fact, there are many ways that you can write off your car expenses over the course of the year.
 By following just a few simple steps, you will be able to report these amounts on your taxes as business expenses!
 If you own or lease a car for work purposes, then follow along as we teach you how to make the most out of this magical tax deduction.

-The first step in knowing how to write off car expenses on your taxes is by understanding the different ways that you can handle this transaction.
+The first step in knowing how to write off a vehicle for business understanding the different ways you can handle this transaction.

 1. The first and most common way to deduct car expenses is by taking a standard deduction.
 The tax code allows you to take a standard deduction each year, regardless of the type of income that you have coming in.